RADAR-base/radarpipeline/docs/setup.md

     In the `calculate` function, the code of computing the feature has to be written.

-5. After all the features and feature groups have been written, in the `__init__.py`, it is needed to import all the feature groups and features.
+5. After all the features and feature groups have been written, in the `__init__.py` file, import all the feature groups and features.

     ```py
     from .mockfeatures.features import (